noahgibbs/madscience_gem/README.md

    sudo madscience setup
    # OR, with rvm:
    rvmsudo madscience setup # this leaves RVM's env vars set properly
+   # OR, locally with rvm and gem not installed:
+   bundle install && rvmsudo bundle exec bin/madscience setup

 This will install, help install or check versions of all software in the currently installed Mad Science Stack version.
 It will get you set up